PyMySQL/PyMySQL/README.rst

 It is a fork project from PyMySQL http://www.pymysql.org/ .

 PyMySQL is written by Yutaka Matsubara <yutaka.matsubara@gmail.com>
 as a pure python database driver.

-CyMySQL is powered by Cython.
+CyMySQL accerarates by Cython, and support not only python 2 but also python 3.
+It still can work without Cython as a pure python driver.

 It is maintained by Hajime Nakagami <nakagami@gmail.com>.

-It still can work without Cython as a pure python driver.

 Documentation on the MySQL client/server protocol can be found here: http://dev.mysql.com/doc/internals/en/client-server-protocol.html